12 Mar 2018

 Therefore draft para.
 189 requires that any harm, even if it is ‘less than substantial’ (currently para.
 134, revised and now proposed at para.
 192), should be given ‘great weight ’ in the decision-making process.
-This approach has been reinforced by numerous court judgments, the two earliest examples of which being Barnwell Manor Wind Energy Ltd. and (on the application of the Forge Field Society) from 2014.
+This approach has been reinforced by numerous court judgments, the two earliest examples of which being Barnwell Manor Wind Energy Ltd v East Northamptonshire DC and R. (on the application of Forge Field Society) v Sevenoaks DC from 2014.
 The insertion of this new text will not introduce any changes for heritage practitioners who have been working on this basis for a number of years now.

 Proposed para.
 192 deals with less than substantial harm to heritage assets and, as currently, requires harm to designated heritage assets to be weighed against the public benefits of the proposal.
 There is no longer the requirement of ‘securing its optimum viable use’.
 This is presumably to remove the uncertainty around what is ‘optimum viable use’, which to an owner may be the most lucrative development but to a decision-maker may be the least harmful to the asset.